Graph States for Quantum Secret Sharing: Secret Sharing Protocols

-This illustrates the difference between sharing classical and quantum secrets as discussed in detail in \cite{Got00}.
-Although we do not have a general method at present to decide when a quantum secret can be extracted also, for the~$(n,n)$ and~$(3,5)$ threshold schemes we can see that the access structure remains the same.
-For a more general approach, links to the flow conditions for determinism in measurement based quantum computation~\cite{Dan06} seem very useful, as we see in our example below.
+This requirement illustrates the difference between sharing classical and quantum secrets as discussed in detail by Gottesman~\cite{Got00}.
+We will see that, for the~$(n,n)$ threshold schemes, the access structure remains the same as for the {\sf CQ} case, although the adversary structure can be significantly different (indeed any individual player can access some information about the secret).
+For the~$(3,5)$ threshold scheme both the access and adversary structure remain the same.
+For a more general approach to the question of access, links to the flow conditions for determinism in measurement-based quantum computation~\cite{Dan06} are quite useful, as we see in our example below.
 We leave this to later work and for now concentrate on these two examples.

 In the~$(n,n)$ case the initial state prepared by the dealer is the same as that for the key distilation protocol, shown in Fig.~\ref{fig:purificationnn}(a).
 After the teleportation steps~{\sf QQ}2 and~{\sf QQ}3, the players share the state